The fact that we humans like and greatly enjoy friendships is evidence that God wants the same thing.

 Christ does not consider or call us mere servants for a reason.
 Servants are not privy to what his master is thinking and doing.
 Friends, however, know this from each other.
 ALL THINGS that Jesus hears from the Father He CONFIDES IN US!
 This speaks volumes concerning the kind of profound relationship that the Father and Son desire to have with us!

-Best friends just naturally enjoy and prefer being with each other.
+Friends that are true friends can find enjoyment just by being together.
 This is what Paul was discussing when he wrote to the Romans.

 Notice once again how Paul put the type of love we are to have in his letter to Philippi.

-"This is My commandment: that you love one another, as I have loved you.
-No one has greater love than this: that one lay down his life for his friends."
-(John 15:12-13).
+"This is My commandment: that you love one another, as I have loved you."
+(John 15:12)

 In closing, God and Jesus want us to have a close personal friendship with them and to love them as they love us.
-If we desire to have influence on our Father, if we wish to pray effectively, if we want to reach our height of spiritual maturity and love, then it behooves us to draw close to our Maker.
-King David of Israel expressed this kind of link in a well-known Psalm.
+If we want to reach our height of spiritual maturity and love, then it behooves us to draw close to our Maker.